The Heritage Trail Walk in Axminster

 It is very easy to live in a place and never really take time to look at it properly.

 My little stroll around Axminster with my mum and the girls was surprisingly interesting.
 We we discovered our local town through new eyes and Heritage Trail Walk in Axminster East Devon is the prefect way to explore.

 A Little History

 Axminster was an important coaching stop on the Dorchester to Exeter route – 16 coaches a day would pass though in the mid 1700’s.
 I am sure there would have been a great deal of activity in the town.
 The chance to step back in time to see and hear the hooves clattering on the cobbles in the courtyard of the George Hotel, the shouts and cries of market traders and hawkers when the coaches stopped and wealthy people picking their way through the litter would be fascinating.

-We started our trail at the tourist information office , now located on the Heritage Centre (a very useful place which is not just for visitors) and picked up a copy of the Blue Plaque Heritage Trail as our guide to discover new things around the town.
+We started our trail at the tourist information office , now located in the Heritage Centre just off the main square (a very useful place which is not just for visitors) and picked up a copy of the Blue Plaque Heritage Trail as our guide to discover new things around the town.

 We took each plaque in turn following the map, reading and learning something new in a number of locations, including finding the grave of Thomas Whitty.
 At one point there are some steps, but these can be avoided if needs be, you just carry on round the slightly longer road route.